bufbuild/knit-go/CONFIG.md

 | TLS_ECDHE_RSA_WITH_3DES_EDE_CBC_SHA           |              | Disallowed  |
 | TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256       | TLS 1.2 only | Disallowed  |
 | TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256         | TLS 1.2 only | Disallowed  |

+## Limits Config

+The top-level `limits` property is a map.
+At the moment, there is just one key that is allowed.

+- **`per_request_parallelism`**: Tte maximum parallelism per request.
+This is the maximum number of concurrent RPCs that can be made on behalf of a single Knit query.

+  If not specified, there is no limit, and all RPCs needed to evaluate a query will all be made in parallel.

+As other kinds of controls are implemented, configuration for them will be added to this section.

 ## Backends Config